sandbox-bio/sandbox.bio/src/content/jellyfish-intro/steps/Step4.md

 <Execute command={`jellyfish count -m 9 -s 15000 -C -o map_to_dengue.jf --if dengue.fa r1.fastq`} />

 Note that we're using `-C`, which means Jellyfish will only count **canonical k-mers**.
 For example, the 4-mers `ACCT` and `AGGT` are reverse complements of each other.
 Their counts will be grouped under the so-called k-mer `ACCT`, which is the canonical one since it comes first in alphabetically.
-We did not use `-C` earlier when counting k-mers on genomes; this is because for sequencing reads,
+Note that we did not use `-C` earlier when counting k-mers on genomes.
+The difference is: when sequencing DNA, we can't differentiate which of the 2 strands the read comes from.

 Repeat the same command, but for Chikungunya: